Correspondence between factorability and normalisation in monoids: Quadratic normalisations

-\begin{rem} We use a letter $A$ in Definition \ref{def:normalisation} to point out that normalisation itself is a purely syntactic notion, as opposed to the notion of normalisation for a monoid.
-Recall that the subscript of $S_{+}$ (or absence thereof) is explained by Convention \ref{con:single-letter-for-1}. \end{rem}
+\begin{rem} Recall that the usage of the letter $S$, as well as the subscript $+$ in $S_{+}$ (or the absence of it), is explained by Convention~\ref{con:single-letter-for-1}.
+The letter $S$ is not used in Definition~\ref{def:normalisation} (of normalisation), in order to point out that normalisation itself is a purely syntactic notion, as opposed to the notion of normalisation for a monoid. \end{rem}